 Welcome to South Africa!

-Later, I learned that the 200 rand I paid in cash after refusing to insert my card into his Temu card reader was a really good deal.
+I would later find out that the 200 rand I paid in cash—after refusing to swipe my card through his Temu card reader—was a really good deal.

-When I arrived in Cape Town, a strange feeling came over me.
+When I arrived in Cape Town, I was overcome by a strange feeling.
 I’d only ever felt something like this before in Cambodia.
 It was as if a veil lay over this city—one that not many people want to talk about.

 One thing is clear: the consequences of years of slavery and apartheid are evident in the much-praised “cityscape.”
 Most Black South Africans live outside this seemingly wonderful world of the City Bowl District and usually only come to the city center for work.
 Work here feels worthless because there are simply too many people looking for it.
 In some restaurants, there are more Black waiters than there are guests.
 The CBD, as they casually call it here, is more like an international white melting pot than a place where you really feel like you’re in Africa.
 With the necessary cash, the city offers us everything one could possibly wish for.
 Beautiful beaches with gorgeous blue (freezing cold) water, hiking trails all around the city (including Lion’s Head and Table Mountain), music and culture, plenty of events, and of course wine, wine, wine—no matter which direction you head.